2014-2015 Comprehensive Fee

 - Service availability 24 hours a day, 7 days a week.

 Credit card payments toward student charges will not be accepted directly by Grinnell College.
 The increasing costs of processing credit cards has made it necessary for the college to find a way to manage these expenses and still provide as many payment options as possible.
 Therefore, PayPath will accept credit card payments on the college's behalf.
 As part of this service, PayPath will add a 2.75% service fee to the total payment.
 For example, if a $1,000 payment is being made on a student's account, the total amount charged to the credit card will be $1,027.50.
 Grinnell College will receive only the $1,000 owed for student charges.
 PayPath accepts MasterCard, American Express, Visa and Discover.
 Payment by electronic check will be available at no additional charge and you may continue to send checks directly to the Cashier Office, although we encourage you to take advantage of these online services.
-Funds can be added to the Pioneer One-Card (Campus Cash) at no additional charge using a credit card athttps://get.cbord.com/grinnell.
-Payment for this item will be accepted directly at the Cashier Office and may be paid by credit card at no additional charge.
+Funds can be added to the Pioneer One-Card (Campus Cash) at no additional charge using a credit card athttps://get.cbord.com/grinnell or at the Cashier Office.
 If you have any questions regarding this information, please contact the Cashier Office at 641-269-4100 or email Cashier[at]grinnell[dot]edu.

 Tuition Payment Plan

 Grinnell College understands that sometimes you need some help managing your tuition bill.
-That's why we offer the Grinnell College tuition payment plan administered by Sallie Mae®.
+That's why we offer the Grinnell College tuition payment plan administered by Higher One®.
 Payment plans are convenient, manageable payment solutions that give you the option to pay tuition in interest-free monthly installments, rather than one lump sum.
 Tuition payment plans offer:

 - More time to pay.
 Spread your tuition payments over a period of several months.